BMcFerrin/Sturfee.Unity.Sample.BasicMultiplayer/README.md

+# BUILD REQUIREMENTS

+The default project has blank Mapbox and Sturfee keys.
+*You must plug in your own unique keys in order to use this sample game correctly.*

+Go to [Mapbox.com](https://mapbox.com) and [Sturfee.com](https://sturfee.com) and create an account to generate your respective keys.

+**How to apply Mapbox key:**

+1. In the Unity project, on the top menu bar, click Mapbox -> Setup.
+A new window should appear.
+2. Under "Access Token" paste your key value from the Mapbox website and press the "Submit" button

+**How to apply Sturfee key:**

+1. In the Unity project, on the top menu bar, click Sturfee -> Configure.
+A new window should appear.
+2. Next to "API Key" there is an empty box.
+Paste your key value from the Sturfee website here and press the "Request Access" button

 # HOW TO PLAY:

-### Requirements:
+### Full Multiplayer Experience Requirements:
 	- Game is built on at least 2 phones
-	- Being outside
+	- Be outside in Sturfee supported location

 ### Recommended
 	- Both phones support AR Core or AR Kit

 ### Steps:
 1. Go outside.
-2. Check that your 2 phones have GPS on with a good internet connection.
+2. Check that your two phones have GPS on with a good internet connection.
 3. Open the app on your first phone.

  *PHONE 1:*